folio-org/folio-org.github.io/guidelines/create-new-repo.md

 The Jenkinsfile setting "`runSonarqube = true`" needs to be committed directly to master branch.
 If it is done via a pull-request then that will fail, as the initial base Sonar scan for master branch has not yet run.

+## Module documentation

+As explained in the FAQ [Where is developer documentation located](/faqs/where-is-developer-documentation-located/), one of the principles of FOLIO module development is that module documentation is managed along with its source code.

+Consider the guide to [increase visibility of module documentation](/guides/visibility-module-docs/) which provides some tips for module developers to improve the discoverability and usability of their module documentation.

 ## Configure Lokalise

 For UI modules, when the new repository is ready, and its [translations](/guides/commence-a-module/#front-end-translations) directory is configured as explained,